alawami/DDPG/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in the `4.
+Training` section of the `Continuous_Control.ipynb` notebook to get started with training your agent!

 ### Network and Hyperparameters